OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/how-to-install-tf-networking-openshift4.rst

 .. _how-to-install-tf-networking-and-red-hat-openshift-44:

-How to Install Tungsten Fabric and Red Hat OpenShift 4.4
+How to Install OpenSDN and Red Hat OpenShift 4.4
 ========================================================

 :date: 2020-11-12

-You can install Tungsten Fabric with Red Hat Openshift 4.4 in multiple environments.
+You can install OpenSDN with Red Hat Openshift 4.4 in multiple environments.

-This document shows one method of installing Red Hat Openshift 4.4 with Tungsten Fabric in two separate contexts—on a VM running in a KVM module and within Amazon Web Services (AWS).
+This document shows one method of installing Red Hat Openshift 4.4 with OpenSDN in two separate contexts—on a VM running in a KVM module and within Amazon Web Services (AWS).
 There are many implementation and configuration options available for installing and configuring Red Hat OpenShift 4.4 and the scope of all options is beyond